ythuang0522/ExamGrader/README.md

 - Questions: [Homework1_2025.pdf](Data/Homework1_2025.pdf)
 - Student or reference answers (single studnet): [411000001_範例.pdf](Data/411000001_範例.pdf)

 1. **PDF Files**: When processing answer PDF files, the app will automatically extract and parition answers into questions and subproblems (e.g., 1, 2, 3a, 3b, ...).
-The app will additionally generate rubrics for each questions in the ```-q questions_file```.
+The app will additionally generate rubrics for each question in the ```-q questions_file```.
-2. **JSON Files**: Pre-parsed files from previous runs (fastest option).
+2. **JSON Files**: Pre-parsed, intermediate files produced by the app from previous runs.
 When using JSON files, existing, questions, rubrics and answers are directly extracted.
-When using JSON files, they must be in the format produced by the app's save_intermediate_json function.
 This is useful for:
-- Rerunning grading with different parameters without re-extracting content
-- Testing and debugging without API calls
 - Manually reviewing and adjusting parsed content (e.g., rubrics)
+- Consistent grading without re-extracting and parsing content

 ### Output Files